MattRuffner/MattRuffner/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on malaria net usage improvement
+- 🔭 I’m currently working with Vestergaard on malaria net usage optimization
 - 🌱 I’m currently learning Cognitive Computing, Learning Structures/Time Series, Blockchain, Social Media Analytics, Stochastic Control & Optimization
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...